The 5 Key Lessons from

 Obviously, these five learning points don’t work in isolation but tend to reinforce each other.
 It is truly an eye-opening experience to see these at work and understand how they can lead to real, positive results.

-We at Microinsurance Master are excited to be able to revisit Pioneer Microinsurance for the second edition of our leadership programme beginning in February 2019.
+We at Microinsurance Master are excited to be able to revisit Pioneer Microinsurance for the fourth edition of Microinsurance Master.

 Apply now if you want to be amongst the 20 selected leaders to join our journey.